 We stopped for a coconut and cold drink at Sails Cafe, Coral Gardens near Hio Beach on our way back.
 This made it doubly worth it!

-4. Niue National Museum – Things to do in Niue
+4. Niue National Museum – Things To Do in Niue

 The Fale Tau Tāoga Niue is the Niue National Museum.
 It is home to a variety of traditional artefacts showcasing Niue’s unique culture and heritage.